george24601/notes/java/concepts.md

 ArrayList: DEAULT_CAPCITY=10, will copy with 50% increased capacity.
 Part of the reason init size is recommended to be set

 why no enum type as API return type?
+If the callee extends a new enum type, the caller will have serialization error.
+This is similar to convariant - contravariant rule.
+Enum is a good point as params.
+One can compare this to the robustness principle of communication: "be liberal in what you accept and conservative in what you produce.

 Array.asList() returns an immutable list, underlying is still the array, and has to be a bagged type.
 To convert to mutable type, use ArrayList ctor directly